Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/GitHub/github-pages-md-link-behavior.md

 ## 5. Summary

 - **Modern GitHub Pages + Jekyll** handles Markdown links automatically and smartly.
-- You can write clean, maintainable documentation without worrying about link breakage, except for any particularly complex situation.
+- You can write clean, maintainable documentation without worrying about link breakage, except in particularly complex situations.
 - Old advice about manually adjusting links or adding extra plugins is now outdated.

 ---